ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/en_Zork Grand Inquisitor.md

 game as you normally would and the client will automatically sync your items and hotspots with what you should have in that game state.

-Depending on the way your game unfolds, it's possible that a few location checks may become missable.
-This is a great scenario to leverage the save system in.
-Just get in the habit of saving when you are about do something irreversible so you can always go back to a previous state if you need to.
+Depending on how your game progresses, there's a chance that certain location checks might become missable.
+This presents an excellent opportunity to utilize the save system.
+Simply make it a habit to save before undertaking irreversible actions, ensuring you can revert to a previous state if necessary.
+If you prefer not to depend on the save system for accessing missable location checks, there's an option to automatically unlock them as they become unavailable.

 ## Unique Local Commands
 The following commands are only available when using the Zork Grand Inquisitor Client to play the game with Archipelago.